meysamraz/Differential-Games-Drone-Swarm/README.md

 Wind is independent per drone (different amplitudes, frequencies, phases).
 `bias_scale` and `gust_scale` are tunable at runtime via `/wind_scale`.

-Wind is applied **after** the delay buffer - it acts on the drone regardless of the delayed command.
+Wind is applied **after** the delay buffer; it acts on the drone regardless of the delayed command.

 #### Actuation delay

 Each drone has a 30 ms actuation delay (`delay_steps = 3` at 100 Hz).
-Implemented as a FIFO deque - the command published 3 cycles ago is what gets applied.
+Implemented as a FIFO deque; the command published 3 cycles ago is what gets applied.
 Compensated in the formation controller by the Smith predictor.

 ---